 One of the things that we're particularly interested in is whether stress has got worse over the last 20, 30, 40 years, and one of the surprising things is that it seems to be the case.
 But if you look at just children and young people and students, their stress and anxiety levels in the 1950s for example, and you track that carefully, '50s, '60s, '70s, '80s, and '90s, what you find is that people by the '80s and '90s were now the average level of anxiety was equivalent to clinical levels in the 1950s.
 The whole bell-shaped curve has shifted towards people being more anxious and that means that people now in their 30s and 40s are going to be more stressed because those are the grown-up people of the children of the '70s, '80s, and '90s.

-Some of the common signs that people are suffering from stress are, well, there are "communal gardener" (inaudible) things that you recognize, things like feeling tired, getting irritable with people.
+Some of the common or garden signs that people are suffering from stress are, well, there are "communal gardener" (inaudible) things that you recognize, things like feeling tired, getting irritable with people.
 One of the major things you notice if you're under stress is that you rush around a lot, you move from one task to the other—sometimes even before one task is finished, you're onto the next one.
 But what we know from the neuroscience, from looking at the brain scans of people that are always rushing around, who never taste their food, who are always going from one task to another without actually realizing what they're doing, is that the emotional part of the brain that drives people is on sort of high alert all the time.
 So it's not…when people think that "I'm rushing around to get things done," it's almost like, biologically, they're rushing around just as if they were, you know, escaping from a predator.
 That's the part of the brain that's active.
 But nobody can run fast enough to escape their own worries.